-We reviewed all of these drones, evaluating them based on design, ease of use, features and overall fun.
-All are small and light, so you don't need to register them with the FAA.
-But they aren't light on features: a number have cameras that can capture video and stills, and companion apps that bring the video to your phone or tablet.
+We tested and flew dozens of drones under $100 and evaluated them based on design, ease of use, features and overall fun.
+Even better: All are small and light, so you don't need to register them with the FAA.

 What are the best cheap drones?

 After flying dozens of models, the best cheap drone under $100 is the Ryze Tech Tello.
 Designed by DJI — which makes some of the best drones overall — the Tello flies well and has a 720p camera with electronic image stabilization which can record pretty good video for the price.
 The Tello can also be programmed using Scratch, so it's also a good learning tool for kids who want to code and who also want to fly drones.